TheV360/NewTab/README.md

 # Features
 * Fade effects
+* Gradient backgrounds for fast loading
-* Random backgrounds (there's a whopping two of them!)
+* Random backgrounds (there's a whopping three of them!)
 * Clock
 	* Military time support
 	* You can show the Date too if you want, it shows up in the search box.